StackStorm/st2docs/docs/source/chatops/aliases.rst

 Acknowledgment options
 ^^^^^^^^^^^^^^^^^^^^^^^

-Hubot will acknowledge every ChatOps command with a random message containing the |st2| execution ID and a link to the Web UI.
+Hubot will acknowledge every ChatOps command with a random message containing the StackStorm execution ID and a link to the Web UI.
 This message can be customized in your alias definition:

 .. code-block:: yaml